tchan1010/SmoothWalker/README.md

 To enable the walking speed page, you need to authorize the app to have access right to the walking speed data in the Health store.
 You may do that via the app's Welcome page, or when prompted when you access the walking speed page the first time.
 If you deny authorizing the app to have the walking speed access right, you will not see any data in the walking speed page, and you will need to authorize the app with the walking speed access right in the Health app.
 Furthermore, The app's error messages may provide a Settings button which, when clicked, will direct you to the Settings app where you can access the Health app to authorize the app with access rights.
 When you return to the app, if you see a Fetch button appears on the top right corner of the walking speed page, click that button to manually load the walking speed data from the Health store to the app.

 Once the app obtains the walking speed data, you will see three charts appear on the walking speed page.
-The charts depict the daily, weekly and monthly average walking speed data.
+The charts depict the last 7 days daily, and last 30 days weekly and monthly average walking speed data.
 You may click on any chart, and it will depict a detailed page for that chart.
 The detailed page shows the selected chart, and a table listing all the raw data for that chart.
 You may dismiss a detailed page by tapping on anywhere in that page.

 There are a branch in this release: